Summit Hotel Properties (INN)

 Jonathan P. Stanner, President and Chief Executive Officer

-Mr. Stanner is the President and Chief Executive Officer of Summit Hotel Properties and a member of the Company's Board of Directors, a position he assumed in January 2021.
-He joined Summit Hotel Properties in April 2017 as Executive Vice President and Chief Investment Officer, and later served as Executive Vice President and Chief Financial Officer from March 2018 to January 2021.
-Prior to joining Summit, Mr. Stanner was the Chief Executive Officer at Strategic Hotels & Resorts, a NYSE-listed company that was acquired by an affiliate of The Blackstone Group in 2015.
-During his tenure at Strategic Hotels & Resorts from 2005 to 2015, he held various other senior positions, including Chief Financial Officer, Senior Vice President of Capital Markets and Acquisitions, Treasurer, and Director of Corporate Finance.
-Earlier in his career, he worked as an investment banking analyst for Banc of America Securities.
+Mr. Stanner serves as President and Chief Executive Officer of Summit Hotel Properties, a position he assumed in January 2021.
+He initially joined the company in April 2017 as Executive Vice President and Chief Investment Officer, and later served as Executive Vice President, Chief Financial Officer, and Treasurer from March 2018 to January 2021.
+Before joining Summit Hotel Properties, Mr. Stanner was the Chief Executive Officer of Strategic Hotels & Resorts, Inc. Strategic Hotels & Resorts, a former NYSE-listed company, was acquired by an affiliate of The Blackstone Group L.P. in 2015.
+During his tenure at Strategic Hotels & Resorts from 2005 to 2015, he also held other senior roles including Chief Financial Officer, Senior Vice President - Capital Markets, Acquisitions, and Treasurer.
+Prior to Strategic Hotels, Mr. Stanner worked as an investment banking analyst for Banc of America Securities.

-William H. Conkling, Executive Vice President and Chief Financial Officer
+William ("Trey") H. Conkling, Executive Vice President and Chief Financial Officer

 Christopher R. Eng, Executive Vice President, General Counsel, Chief Risk Officer and Secretary